valpaulo/M5-World-Championship-Hero-Statistics/README.md

 2. **Team Preferences Script: `m5_world_championship_team_hero.py`**
     - This script extracts information from the last column of `m5_world_championship_stats.csv` to determine which teams played each hero during the tournament.
 The data is then stored in a separate CSV file (`m5_world_championship_hero_teams.csv`).

+## Scraping Process

+The scraping process involves sending HTTP requests to the [Liquipedia](https://liquipedia.net/mobilelegends/M5_World_Championship/Statistics) pages using the Python requests library.
+The BeautifulSoup library is then used to parse the HTML content and extract the relevant data from the tables.
+The scraped data is then processed and compiled into CSV files using the pandas library.

 ## Instructions

 ### Scraping Script